Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-29-Clustering.md

 Here we've just focused on variables that are linked directly to sales - it could be interesting to also include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.

-It would be useful to test other clustering approaches such as hierarchical clustering or DBSCAN to compare the results.
 <br>
 <br>